Camp Suzuki: Howe Sound welcome package: Children's camp

 The camp schedule

-You can view our tentative camp schedule here.
+Our camp schedule will be posted as it becomes available.
 Please note that this schedule is subject to change without notice.

 What to bring to Camp Suzuki: Howe Sound